yuchen-sh/NICE-LAB/index.md

 ### Current Students

-I am fortunate to advise and work with these brilliant students who possess a visionary outlook for the future.
-Go Wolfpack and Be NICE!
+I am fortunate to advise and work with these brilliant students who possess a visionary outlook for the future. <font color='red'>Go Wolfpack and Be NICE!</font>

 #### Ph.D.
 Students
 * [Zhizhen Li](https://www.linkedin.com/in/zhizhen-li-6367521b3/) <!-- (Fall 2022-; M.S. in Georgia Institute of Technology) -->